 These potential drug targets should be considered as a prospective research initiative for further drug repurposing and drug development purposes.
-The following drugs were predicted as, matching those drug targets: Hesperetin, Carbimazole, Fentanyl, UBIQUINONE-1, tilarginine, Nitroarginine, Pyrazinamide and Tretinoin.
+The following drugs were predicted as, matching those drug targets: Hesperetin, Fentanyl, Terfenadine, UBIQUINONE-1 and Pyrazinamide.
 These drugs should be considered with special caution for research purposes only.